 Bo-Kaap

-Take a walk in Bo-Kaap, a neighborhood of brightly colored buildings.
-Formerly known as the Malay Quarter, the area on the slopes of Signal Hill is a historical center of Cape Malay culture.
-Perhaps visit a museum or art gallery?
+Take a walk in Bo-Kaap, a neighborhood of brightly colored houses.
+The area on the slopes of Signal Hill is a historical center of Cape Malay culture.
+Stroll into a museum or art gallery, then roam along nearby Long Street for drinks or food.

-Stop by nearby Long Street for drinks or food.
-Be aware that the area is infamous for seedy bars and you might want to watch out for shady characters.
-Mama Africa is a popular place to eat, and there are of course lots of bars.
-For instance, there is one with the easy name Beer House (223 Long Street), which have an impressive amount of craft beer taps and a nice terrace.
-Try the local breweries Devil’s Peak och Jack Black.
+Mama Africa is a popular place to eat.
+There are lots of bars, such as Beer House (223 Long Street) which have an impressive amount of craft beer taps and a nice terrace.
+Try the local breweries Devil’s Peak and Jack Black.

 Castle of Good Hope